kidskoding/spotify-cli/README.md

 # spotify-cli

-A Command Line Interface (CLI) for Spotify built using Rust, where users can manage their Spotify songs and playlists through the Command Line.
+A Command Line Interface (CLI) tool for Spotify built using Rust

 ## Downloading and Installing the `spotify-cli` tool